JacekPierzchlewski/melancholia/docs/index.rst

 Writing an array to a file
 ------------------------------------------------------------------
-Function **dumpA** which is implemented in 'melancholia', is able to write a Numpy array to a string variable.
+Function **dumpA** which is implemented in 'melancholia', is able to write a NumPy array to a string variable.
 It takes two required arguments: an array to be printed to a file and a filename.
 The function is in fact an overlay to the **printA** function, hence all of the arguments which can be used with **printA** function (described above) work with **dumpA** function.